 For Theragun:

-Standard Ball, Dampener and Supersoft
+Standard Ball, Dampener, and Theragun Supersoft

 How to Use:

-Move along the desired body part at a moderate pace for 30 seconds to activate the muscles.
-Slowly move along the hand for 2 minutes to promote recovery and relaxation.
-For best results, use the desired speed with light to moderate pressure.
+Move the device along the desired body part at a moderate pace for 30 seconds to activate the muscles.

-We should also mention using any of the attachments to massage other body parts, such as the inner thighs, knees, IT bands, and more.
+We should also mention using any of the Theragun attachments to massage other body parts, such as the inner thighs, knees, IT bands, and more.
 Just use the general rules we mentioned earlier.

-Tips for Using Massage Gun Attachments
+Tips for How to Use Massage Gun Attachments

 Frequently Asked Questions (FAQ)